skgsergio/tablet-mode-vswitch/README.md

 This project provides a daemon that acts as a Tablet Mode virtual switch that toggles on HID device connect and disconnect.

-It is designed for resolving the issue I face in a Microsoft Surface Pro (2017) aka 5th gen where the device reports itself as a Laptop and the Tablet Mode switch is present in the Microsoft Surface Type Cover.
-This Tablet Mode switch only toggles when you fold back the keyboard but if you disconnect it the switch disappears and the system stays in laptop mode causing the Desktop Environments to disable tablet features as it is a laptop and there is no tablet switch.
+I made it since I was using `ydotool` which provides a virtual pointer device preventing GNOME to toggle tablet mode on my Microsoft Surface Pro (2017) aka 5th gen where the device reports itself as a Laptop and the Tablet Mode switch is present in the Microsoft Surface Type Cover.

+GNOME toggles tablet mode when there are no pointers but `ydotool` provides one.

 ## How it works